-- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes;

-- The time value of money; and

-- Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.
+- An unbiased and probability-weighted amount that is determined by evaluating a range of possible outcomes; - The time value of money; and - Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of future economic conditions.

-Loans and advances to Group companies represent a loan to Holmes Funding Limited, the repayment of which is dependent upon the performance of the underlying residential mortgage portfolio.
+Loans and advances to group companies represent a loan to Fosse Funding (No. 1) Limited, the repayment of which is dependent upon the performance of the underlying residential mortgage portfolio.
 At each balance sheet date an assessment is made as to whether, as a result of one or more events, there is a significant increase in credit risk since initial recognition.
-In assessing the loans and advances to Group companies for impairment, the Directors first consider the impairment of the underlying mortgage loans using the above 3 stage approach and consider the ECL of the loans and advances to Group companies taking into account the relevant credit enhancements available for the Company in the structure.
-Expected losses for loans and advances to Group companies are immaterial.
-Credit enhancements are provided in the form of over-collateralisation.
+In assessing the loans and advances to group companies for impairment, the Directors first consider the impairment of the underlying mortgage loans using the above 3 stage approach and consider the ECL of the loans and advances to group companies taking into account the relevant credit enhancements available for the Company in the structure.
+Expected losses for loans and advances to group companies are immaterial and are only likely to be material if the ECL on the underlying assets exceeded the available credit enhancements.